Holocaust Writing & Art Contest

 Podcast/Social Media (maximum length: 5 minutes)

 Artist’s Statement: All entries must include an artist’s statement, 50-200 words, in which you identify your inspiration for the piece and the takeaway you would like the audience to have.
+Entries WILL NOT be judged without this statement.
+Students should not include their name or any personal information in this statement.

 Judging Criteria: Each entry will be judged with the following criteria in mind and using this scoring rubric:

-· Offers a clear lesson from the Holocaust and connects it to present-day
+· Offers a clear lesson from the Holocaust and connects it to present day

 · Presents accurate historical facts